Facebook and Instagram get redesigns for readability

 As former Google design ethicist Tristan Harris discusses in his TED talk, over-optimization for engagement on social networks has created apps that are addictive to the point of being destructive.

-I’ve asked Facebook’s top executives like CPO Chris Cox and VP of News Feed Adam Mosseri about whether the company is doing research into how to prevent or minimize internet addiction, and I’ve never gotten a response that indicates they take it seriously.
-Facebook wants to make sure all your time spent on its apps is “meaningful,” but you can always have too much of a good thing.
+Over the years I’ve repeatedly asked Facebook’s top executives like CPO Chris Cox and VP of News Feed Adam Mosseri about whether the company is doing research into how to prevent or minimize internet addiction that can stem from Facebook’s ad-driven business model, and I’ve never gotten a direct answer that indicates they think it’s a priority.

+They do care about their users’ experience, with Cox telling me “We’re getting to a size where it’s worth really taking a careful look at what are all the things that we can do to make social media the most positive force for good possible.”
+But you can always have too much of a good thing.

+The execs tell me Facebook wants to make sure all your time spent on its apps is “meaningful”.
+Yet at some point when people are sitting in the dark alone refreshing the feed over and over, it could be worth surfacing Internet addiction and mental health tips, or encouraging them to connect directly with a friend via messaging.

 Perhaps one day our apps will be redesigned not just to soak up more attention, but to warn us when we’re neglecting everything else.